-An important part of this project involves regular biannual sampling of the macroinvertebrates, those small, unnoticed creatures that are a food source for fish, birds and mammals, help to maintain water quality by feeding on and breaking down organic matter and are also incredibly useful indicators of pollution.
+An important part of this project involves regular sampling of the macroinvertebrates, those small, unnoticed creatures that are a food source for fish, birds and mammals, help to maintain water quality by feeding on and breaking down organic matter and are also incredibly useful indicators of pollution.

 Kick sampling involves one of the team getting into the river (we’ve chosen sites that have relatively easy access and we only sample when river levels are low enough to be safe), kicking the river’s substrate and catching the dislodged creatures in a net.
 The animals found are then identified and counted and from what we find we can assess the biological health of the river at that site using biological indices.

 Full training will be given in the correct way to kick sample, the identification of the animals found and how to use them to assess water quality.
+No previous experience is necessary.

 If you would like more information or would like to get involved in this really important work, please contact Barbara_Hilton@msn.com.
 I look forward to hearing from some budding citizen scientists as this is a real opportunity for you to help assess and monitor the health of your local river and, with the current state of our rivers, they need all the practical help they can get.